Run pnpm build to enable search.

 Friday: week review.
 One paragraph.
 What moved, what did not, and why.
 One question: did I spend most of this week in work only I can do?
 If not, what shifted and why.

-1:1 with every direct report — engineers and PMs.
-They fill out the biweekly template before we meet.
+Biweekly, with every direct report across engineering, product, and marketing.
+They fill out the template before we meet.
 I read it in advance.
 The meeting is for solving problems, not reading updates.

 A good biweekly ends early because everything got resolved.
 They came in with blockers; they leave without them, or with a named date.
 I came in not knowing where the quarter actually stands; I leave knowing.
 The takeaway for them: at least one decision made, one blocker cleared, one piece of feedback they can act on today.
 The takeaway for me: a real read on what is happening, not what the doc says.
 Three things I watch for every time: are their goals on track, what is blocking them that I can remove, and are they giving and receiving honest feedback.